aiven/devportal/docs/products/opensearch/getting-started.rst

 1. Log in to the `Aiven Console <https://console.aiven.io/>`_.

-2. Follow :doc:`these instructions </docs/platform/howto/create_new_service>` to create a new Aiven for Grafana service.
+2. Follow :doc:`these instructions </docs/platform/howto/create_new_service>` to create a new Aiven for OpenSearch service.

 Once the service is ready, the status changes to *Running*.
 Depending on your selected cloud provider and region, this generally takes a couple of minutes.